-BROCKTON (WHDH) - The Plymouth District Attorney’s office is investigating after a man was shot by Brockton police Sunday night while brandishing a knife at officers, officials said.
+BROCKTON, MASS.
+(WHDH) - The Plymouth District Attorney’s office is investigating after a man was shot by Brockton police Sunday night while brandishing a knife at officers, officials said.

 The officers were forced to shoot the man outside his North Main Street apartment building about 6:40 p.m., police said.
 His name has not yet been released.

 Neighbor Judith Candelora said she watched the shooting unfold from her window overlooking the street.
 Candelora, who said she knows the man who was shot, claimed he was holding a knife to his own skin prior to the shooting.